 There are several dwellings because it used to take a number of people to run a big ranch.
 Some of the houses had propane refrigerators.
 Most had wood/gas combo old cook stoves (quite beautiful btw) and all had fireplaces or wood stoves.
 Water you ask?
 Yes..,. all had running water although only one had hot water from propane hot water heaters.
 There was a traditional old central cookhouse and dining area that was used during cattle roundups.

-This is NOT our bathroom but we have one we are
+This is NOT our bathroom but we have one we are just finishing that is very similar to this design |

 The place had been home to cattle and an old caretaker who lived in one of the small cottages for years so we chose as our first restoration project to dig into the big OLD 'summer house'.
 (It was called the summer house because it had only been used by the original family certain times of the year during the roundups).